oallam3/Molecular_Analysis_Toolkit/README.md

 ## **Description**

-This toolkit consists of three Python scripts that work in tandem to process and analyze molecular dynamics simulation data, providing insights into the diffusion behavior of target atomic species or groups of atoms within complex systems.
+This toolkit consists of three Python scripts that work in tandem to process and analyze LAMMPS molecular dynamics simulation data, providing insights into the diffusion behavior of target atomic species or groups of atoms within complex systems.
 Researchers can use this toolkit to study a wide range of systems, such as understanding Li diffusion in solid polymer electrolytes (SPEs) or investigating other target species in various contexts.

 ## **Installation**